Danish State Visit to Vietnam, Day One

 Day two of the state visit begins tomorrow, November 3rd, with seminars to be attended by the two Princes and cultural events to be attended by the Queen and Crown Princess.
 A return banquet will take place in the evening.
 Read more about the state visit here.Filed under Danish Royals

-Tagged Bilateral Relations, Climate Change, Crown Prince Frederik, Crown Princess Mary, Margrethe II, President Nguyen, Prince Henrik the Prince Consort, State Visit, Vietnam.
+Tagged Bilateral Relations, Climate Change, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Margrethe II of Denmark, President Nguyen of Vietnam, Prince Henrik the Prince Consort, State Visit, Vietnam.